okta/okta-auth-js/README.md

 ## Migrating from previous versions

 The [CHANGELOG](CHANGELOG.md) contains details for all changes and links to the original PR.

+### From 6.x to 7.x

+* Requires Node version 14 or higher.
+* If using OIDC redirect flows with an embedded or Okta-hosted [Okta Sign-in Widget](https://github.com/okta/okta-signin-widget) widget version 5.4.0 or greater is required. [#1181](https://github.com/okta/okta-auth-js/pull/1181)
+* If using direct authentication with the IDX API:
+  * Server responses with a non-200 status code will not be thrown as exceptions.
+If a request results in an error response from the server, the `requestDidSucceed` property on the returned `IdxTransaction` will be set to `false`. [#1205](https://github.com/okta/okta-auth-js/pull/1205)
+  * `options` field is removed from the `nextStep` property of `IdxTransaction`. [#1271](https://github.com/okta/okta-auth-js/pull/1271)
+  * `shoudldProceedWithEmailAuthenticator` option is removed. [#1274](https://github.com/okta/okta-auth-js/pull/1274)

 ### From 5.x to 6.x